adityasharma263/boilerplate_djnago/README.md

-# social-media
+# boilerplate
-A simple social media app using django
+A django boilerplate for web app